DinoChiesa/Apigee-External-Authorization-2/README.md

    ./6-install-apigeecli.sh
    ```

-5. Create the target server in Apigee, pointing to the Cloud Run service:
+5. Create the target server in Apigee, pointing to the Cloud Run service.

    Apigee connects to the access control server via GRPC, for optimal performance.
    Connecting to a server using GRPC requires a target server.
-   This step creates the targetserver.
+   This step creates the necessary targetserver.

    ```sh
    ./7-create-apigee-target-server.sh